Beginning in Magic

 New Card Magic Plots

 I previously mentioned Walter Gibson’s book.
 Soon after I discovered Close Up Card Magic by Harry Lorayne.
-A much treasured book of many magicians.
+A much-treasured book of many magicians.
 I also discovered the work of Paul Harris, a young magician who had a unique perspective on magic.
 His writing was fresh and amusing.
 No one had ever displayed a sense of humor in their writing of card tricks.

 Paul also found new uses for playing cards.
 Tearing holes in cards and linking and unlinking them like the famous Chinese Linking Rings.
 Or a regular deck of playing cards, turning into a solid block of cards.